TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/solution-error-0x35ed.md

 # Solution for VPN Point-to-Site client Error 0x35ed

-The error *"Error 0x35ed: ERROR_IPSEC_IKE_TIMED_OUT"* is an IPsec error thrown by a VPN gateway when the client is no longer responding to it.
+The error, "Error 0x35ed: ERROR_IPSEC_IKE_TIMED_OUT," is an IPsec error thrown by a VPN gateway when the client is no longer responding to it.

 ## Recommended Steps

-* Investigate why the VPN client stops responding to the VPN gateway.
+* Investigate why the VPN client is not responding to the VPN gateway.